crispcat/Web3ModalForUnity/README.md

 # UnityEthereumClient
-Proof of concept: Ethereum client for Unity WebGL games supporting both Metamask and mobile wallets with Walletconnect protocol.
+Concept of ethereum client for Unity WebGL supporting both Metamask and mobile wallets with Walletconnect protocol.